 His active vocal repertoire includes hundreds of songs, with recent focus on the music of the West and trains.
 And then there are the instrumentals !

 Walt is also a folklorist with a wealth of information on the history of his instruments as well as on the evolution of various types of folk music.
-Audience members often comment on how much they learned as well as enjoying the music at his concerts.
+Audience members often comment on how much they learn as well as enjoying the music at his concerts.

-Walt can be heard on a number of CDs - solo, and with Trails & Rails: the Duo, Trio and the ‘Quatro’. ( CDBaby and iTunes) Limited copies are available of some of the CDs recorded by his other groups.
+Walt can be heard on a number of CDs - solo, and with Trails & Rails: the Duo, Trio and the ‘Quatro’.
+(CDBaby and iTunes) Limited copies are available of some of the CDs recorded by his other groups.
 (Contact Walt to find out which are available.)

 For the past thirty years Walt has offered a "Slo-Jam" evening, once a month, through the facilities of the San Diego Parks and Recreation department.
 This open-to-the-public event has been a big success, with steady attendance and a solid core of repeat participants.